prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 The program should provide **clear written and visual instructions** to help the user understand how to use the system as desired.

 The program should run without error and be free of any idiosyncracies or confusing behavior.

-As much as possible, the program should prevent the end user from becoming aware of, or otherwise being able to view or edit, information on the "Data" sheet.

 ## Submission Instructions